waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Goldenrod City: NPC ID 4 (Cooltrainer F) patrols (19, 26) to (21, 28).
 Can block vertical movement on X=19.
 - Flower Shop: Located north of the Gym in Goldenrod City.
 Teacher NPC at (2, 4).

-# Psychic Mark Battle Log (Turn 4308)
+# Psychic Mark Battle Log (Turn 4308+)
 - Opponent Lead: Abra (Lv 13).
+Defeated.
-- My Lead: GNEISS (Geodude) Lv 22.
+- My Lead: GNEISS (Geodude) Lv 23.
+(Accuracy -1 from Flash).
+- Next Opponent: Abra (Lv 13).
-- Plan: Use MAGNITUDE.
-Abra likely only knows Teleport.
+- Plan: Stay in with GNEISS, use MAGNITUDE.

+# Lessons Learned
+- Hallucination Prevention: Always explicitly verify Map ID and object coordinates from the Game State Information block before making assertions or reports.
+- Quest Logic: The Flower Shop Teacher in Goldenrod won't provide the Squirtbottle until her sister (the Lass on Route 36) has been spoken to, even after defeating Whitney.